The Palomar | Life-Affirming Counter Dining Restaurant in Soho

 Here’s a virtual tour, with words:

 After you’ve navigated Soho’s bustling theatre-laden streets and pushed through the steam-sealing glass doors, you’ll be showered with ‘shaloms’ and hand claps as the scents of modern Jerusalem diffuse along the air from the low, open kitchen.
+That open kitchen has been opened up even more, with more room for the chefs, and more countertop for the diners to perch at.

 … but that’s just Steve.